If you’ve heard all the buzz about silent discos and are now wondering “what’s a silent disco?” then this is the place

 Option two: use My Silent Disco Club APP!

-All you need to do is register for free, create playlists via uploading music, then create an event.
+All you need to do is register for free, creating some playlists, then adding them to an event.

 Everyone that wants to join will just need to download the free app on either app store.
 They will then use their phone and own headphones to join in!

 Above all, it’s super simple to use and a great and easy way to host an event, with out the stress of having to outlay a heap of cash.

 As you only need an internet connection, you can have the event nearly anywhere!